 The fans of St. Louis will not tolerate a lame attempt to appease their vanity for the sake of having a franchise.
-Look to the XFL's short stint in the Gateway City as an example of how to engage a fanbase and get them to support your product.
-The St. Louis BattleHawks outsold every team in the XFL in merchandise bar a far amount.
+Look to the XFL's short stint in the Gateway City as an example of engaging a fanbase and getting them to support your product.
+The St. Louis BattleHawks outsold every team in the XFL in merchandise by far.
 The fans out-attended the games by double of any other team.
 Before the XFL canceled the season, the game was to bring nearly 50,000 fans into the Dome for an XFL game.

 There is no denying that St. Louis fans love football.
-The question is, what will the lawsuit that is against the Rams, and the other 31 teams in the NFL, do for the city in terms of a potential franchise?
+The question is, what will the lawsuit against the Rams and the other 31 teams in the NFL do for the city regarding a potential franchise?
 On October 25th, 2021, St. Louis shall see the NFL in court if it's not settled for a team by that point.